Gone Fishin’ Portfolio Review

 “My future retirement is looking rosier than ever!
 Keep up the good work and thank you so much for making this available.” – Brian Cornwell

-That’s just a small sample of positive feedback.
-And meanwhile, Alex continues to share top-notch investment research…
+That’s just a small sample of the positive feedback Alex has received.
+And meanwhile, he continues to share top-notch investment research…

 I’ve mentioned the free e-letter Liberty Through Wealth above.
 But what I didn’t mention is that Alexander Green is also a writer for it.
-This is the easiest way possible to get some of his best insight for free.
-Simply sign up in the side bar or in the box down below.
+Subscribing is the easiest way possible to get some of his best insights for free.
+Simply sign up in the sidebar or in the box below.